nervosnetwork/fiber-website/src/pages/docs/getting-started/simple-game.md

     }
 ```

-Next, let's look at the `setupCollisions` function, we need to pay CKB to the player when the player hit the enemy ship and the boss when the boss hit the player.
+Next, let's look at the `setupCollisions` function.
+We need to pay CKB to the player when the player hits the enemy ship, and to the boss when the boss hits the player.

 ```typescript
 setupCollisions(): void {